Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/internal-libs.rst

 When NOT to create a library ?
 ------------------------------

-- When you only share one file or a few files
+- When the code uses dynamic import, for example to load polyfills or translations.
+In this case, use a standard webpack configuration

 Folder structure of an internal library
 ---------------------------------------